-A dataset from heating controllers allowed quantitative assessment of synchronicity and diversity of heating operation times across a sample of 337 homes.
-This allowed description of actions taken - in terms of the settings entered into heating controllers - but it is only by consulting the households concerned that the reasons why they have acted in this way can be explored.
-Interviews with seven heating users explored factors affecting their thermal routines.
+A dataset from heating controllers allowed quantitative assessment of synchronicity and diversity of heating operation times across a sample of 337 homes for an 8-week period in the heating season.
+This allowed description of actions taken-in terms of the settings entered into heating controllers.
+The reasons for taking these actions were explored in interviews with seven heating users when they explained factors affecting their thermal routines.
 This mixed-method approach had the additional advantage that the interviews brought to light practices not anticipated by the researcher or visible in the quantitative data.